-Oakland GOP urged to widen base
+Oakland Republicans urged to reach out to widen base

 Bloomfield Township — Oakland County Republicans were reminded Wednesday “the world is changing” and the party needs to recruit voters to remain successful.